andreafalzetti/andreafalzetti.github.io/_posts/2022-04-22-hello-gitpod.md

 ![gitpod-btn](/img/2022/blog-gitpod-btn.png)

-And in matter of seconds, I am ready to write my blog post because Gitpod runs for me the commands like:
+And in matter of seconds, I have VS Code open in the cloud, Jekyll up and running thanks to Gitpod automatically running for me these commands:

 ```shell
 git clone ..